-The New England Handicapped Sports Association (NEHSA) is based at Mount Sunapee, and begins its ski instruction and skiing assistance programs for adaptive skiers in early December and continues into late March or early April.
+The New England Healing Sports Association (NEHSA) is based at Mount Sunapee, and operates its adaptive ski instruction and skiing assistance programs for adaptive skiers in early December and continues into late March or early April.

-NEHSA is an independent organization and has a lease agreement with the Department of Resources and Economic Development.
+NEHSA is an independent organization with a lease agreement with the Department of Resources and Economic Development.
+NEHSA plans to expand their building in the summer of 2018.